Cypress Falls High School: Rezoning

 Cypress Woods High School relieved Cypress Falls when it opened in fall 2006.

-In 2016, as part of high school rezoning, a portion of Cypress Falls's attendance zone was be reassigned to Cypress Ranch High School and another portion was be reassigned to Langham Creek High School.
+In 2016, as part of high school rezoning, a portion of Cypress Falls's attendance zone was reassigned to Cypress Ranch High School and another portion was reassigned to Langham Creek High School.

-2016 Flood Damage and Hurricane Harvey
+2016 flood damage and Hurricane Harvey

-This school and Cy-Fair High School were the two high schools in the district that had the most damage, and more importantly, out of all of the schools in the entire district, Cypress Falls faced the most damage during the April 2016 North American storm complex on April 18th, 2016.
+This school and Cy-Fair High School were the two high schools in the district that had the most damage, and more importantly, out of all of the schools in the entire district, Cypress Falls faced the most damage during the April 2016 North American storm complex on April 18, 2016.

 Three feet of water was standing in the school auditorium, which resulted to damage and removal of the floor.
 Two wooden gym floors had to be replaced as well.
 They also had to cut out some of the drywall and disinfect it.

-In August of 2017, the first day of school was postponed for students at Cypress Falls due to Hurricane Harvey.
-The school opened on September 11th, 2017.
+In August 2017, the first day of school was postponed for students at Cypress Falls due to Hurricane Harvey.
+The school opened on September 11, 2017.